dmitriz/cpsfy/README.md

 Thus, CPS functions can be regarded as generalization of promises, where callbacks are allowed to be called multiple times with several arguments each time, rather than with a single value.
-Note that syntax for CPS function is even shorter - ther is no `.then` method needed.
+Note that syntax for CPS function is even shorter - there is no `.then` method needed.

 ## Chaining